DelMaestroGroup/papers-code-interactingBHZmodel/README.md

 * ./observe -f input.inp ss,nn >> ss_nn.dat (this will provide all the spin-spin and charge-charge corrlations)
 * ./observe -f input.inp '<gs|n?0|gs>' >>nl_0.dat (this will provide the local charge density for orbital-0 with spin-up.
 Similarly, one can observe the charge density for spin-down by replacing n?0 with n?1.
 For spin-up and spin-dn charge density of orbital-1 do observe n?2 and n?3.)

-To generate input file, go to the input_files folder and run the following command :
+To generate input file, go to the 'input_files' folder and run the following command :
 * python Create_input_dmrg.py M_val

 2. The data for the non-interacting BHZ model was generated via exact diagonalization.
 The code can be found [here](https://github.com/DelMaestroGroup/Exact_Diagonalization_BHZ).
 Detail instructions are provided in this repo regarding compilations, executions and more.